-"That Mr.S.D.R.Arudpragasam who would have attained the age of seventy years as at the date of the Annual General Meeting, be and is hereby reappointed a Director of the Company and it is further specially declared that the age limit of seventy years referred to in Section 210 of the Companies Act No. 07 of 2007 shall not apply to the said Director, Mr.S.D.R Arudpragasam."
+"That Mr. S.D.R.
+Arudpragasam who would have at the date of the Annual General Meeting reached seventy one years of age, be and is hereby reappointed a Director of the Company and it is further specially declared that the age limit of seventy years referred to in Section 210 of the Companies Act No. 07 of 2007 shall not apply to the said Director, Mr.S.D.R.Arudpragasam."